 Infact, there are so many – Tony John, Bashir Ahmed, Kuwant Nagi, Valentin Belonwu, etc.

 What do you think about the future of blogging?
 Do you think it will continue to be a profitable business in the long run?

-Do you like to share your earnings/how much you make from your blogs/which are your highest earning blogs/what are the sources of income. (list the monthly income in each site from each source, if ready to disclose)
+Do you like to share your earnings/how much do you make from your blogs/which are your highest earning blogs/what are the sources of income? (list the monthly income in each site from each source, if ready to disclose)